How to Make Coffee in a Pot and Why This is a Good Idea

 When my coffee maker quit working after only a year, I had had it with having to pay for another.

 Reasons for Switching to a Pot and Not Using a Coffee Maker at All

-- Hotter Coffee: Using a saucepan to make your coffee means you can control the temperature.
+Using a saucepan to make your coffee means you can control the temperature.
 If you prefer your coffee hotter, this is ideal.
 I, for one, have never found coffee hot enough when make with a coffee maker.